12 A Modern Approach to Transition Analysis and Process Mining with Markov Models in Education

 1 Introduction

 In the previous two chapters, we have learned about sequence analysis [1, 2] and its relevance to educational research.
-This chapter delves into a closely-related method: Markovian models.
+This chapter presents a closely-related method: Markovian models.
 Specifically, we focus on a particular type of Markovian model, where the data are assumed to be categorical and observed at discrete time intervals, as per the previous chapters about sequence analysis, although in general Markovian models are not restricted to categorical data.
 One of the main differences between sequence analysis and Markovian modelling is that the former relies on deterministic data mining, whereas the latter uses probabilistic models [3].
 Moreover, sequence analysis takes a more holistic approach by analysing sequences as a whole, whereas Markovian modelling focuses on the transitions between states, their probability, and the reasons (covariates) which explain why these transitions happen.

 We provide an introduction and practical guide to the topic of Markovian models for the analysis of sequence data.
 While we try to avoid advanced mathematical notations, to allow the reader to continue to other, more advanced sources when necessary, we do introduce the basic mathematical concepts of Markovian models.
 When doing so, we use the same notation as in the R package seqHMM [4], which we also use in the examples.
 In particular, we illustrate first-order Markov models, hidden Markov models, mixture Markov models, and mixture hidden Markov models with applications to synthetic data on students’ collaboration roles throughout a complete study program.